SecureDrop has some dependencies that need to be loaded onto the admin tails stick prior to the installation of the server.

-You will be prompted to enter the sudo password for the app and monitor servers (which should be the same).
+You will be prompted to enter the sudo password for the Application and Monitor Servers (which should be the same).

-The Ansible playbook will run, installing SecureDrop plus configuring and hardening the servers.
-This will take some time, and it will return the terminal to you when it is complete.
-If an error occurs while running the playbook, please submit a detailed GitHub issue or send an email to email@example.com.
+The install process will take some time, and it will return the terminal to you when it is complete.
+If an error occurs while running the install, please submit a detailed GitHub issue or send an email to firstname.lastname@example.org.

 Once the installation is complete, the addresses for each Tor Hidden

-Service will be available in the following files in
+Service will be available in the following files under

 app-source-ths: This is the .onion address of the Source Interface